Mint-Peraya/turtle_graphics_oo/README.md

-# OO code using turtle graphics
+# How to Using this code
-- From the starting code, polygon_art.py, you are to write an OO program that generates different pieces of art works
+When you run the program,
-- Fork, then, clone this repo
+I expecting you to give the input in the
-- Read the instructions given in the course's Google Classroom and start coding
+Run part, 1 to 9.
-- Once you are done, push your final code to your Github repo and modify this README to report on the work you have done
+Then the result below will show in python turtle Graphics.